Art Therapy: Healing, Self-Discovery and my Personal Experience

 Here’s why:

-Stress-Free - Watercolours are easy to clean, forgiving to work with, and don’t require complicated prep or cleanup, like oil or acrylic paints.
-This simplicity can make the whole process more inviting, allowing the therapeutic benefits of art-making to be the primary focus.
+Stress-Free - Watercolours are easy to clean and don’t require complicated prep or cleanup, like oil or acrylic paints.
+This can make the whole process more inviting, allowing the therapeutic benefits of art-making to be the primary focus.

-Soothing by nature - There’s something so calming about watching pigment swirl and move on wet paper.
-It’s almost meditative - a symbolic washing away of heavy thoughts or emotions as you paint.
+Soothing to watch - There’s something so calming about watching pigment swirl and move on wet paper.
+It’s almost meditative, like a symbolic washing away of heavy thoughts or emotions as you paint.

 Versatility - Whether you prefer a loose, expressive style or something more detailed, watercolour gives you room to explore in your own way.
 There’s no single “right” approach, which makes it perfect for personal growth.